About Aleza

 Freelance clients

-Recent clients include: AWS, AARP The Magazine, National Public Radio (NPR), Desert Companion, Nevada Magazine, The Nevadan News, Good Info News Wire, Nevada Magazine, Birthright Israel, Las Vegas Pet Scene, Boyd Gaming, Haute Living Las Vegas …
+Aleza works with clients in many fields, from publishing to technology.
+Recent clients include: AWS, AARP The Magazine, National Public Radio (NPR), Desert Companion, Nevada Magazine, The Nevadan News, Good Info News Wire, Nevada Magazine, Birthright Israel, Las Vegas Pet Scene, Boyd Gaming, and Haute Living Las Vegas.

 8 NEWS NOW